 ~/venvs/py313-test/bin/pip --version

-Downgrade or Switch Back to the System Python
+Switch Back to Ubuntu’s System Python

 If Python 3.13 introduces compatibility issues with critical packages or projects, you can safely revert to the system Python without affecting the interpreter Ubuntu ships.
 Virtual environments isolate project dependencies, so switching back affects only new projects.

 Use the system interpreter directly for new environments.
-Ubuntu 26.04 LTS already uses Python 3.13 as the system interpreter, while Ubuntu 24.04 LTS uses Python 3.12 and Ubuntu 22.04 LTS uses Python 3.10.
+Ubuntu 26.04 LTS uses Python 3.14 as the system interpreter, Ubuntu 24.04 LTS uses Python 3.12, and Ubuntu 22.04 LTS uses Python 3.10.

 Rebuild Existing Virtual Environments with the System Python